|

 (photos contributed

-View some excellent information and photos on 18-Mile
+View info/photos on 18-Mile

 Lake View Railroad Stations